 The SSL Handshake

-to the recipient of the message.
-The mechanism that establishes the trust between each party do so with
+the recipient of the message.
+The mechanism that establishes the trust between each party does so with the

-the help of a cryptographic key.
-This key enables a digital handshake between browser and server (the
+help of a cryptographic key.
+This key enables a digital handshake between browser and server (the SSL

-SSL handshake).
-Encryption-decryption takes place as a multi-step process that includes the following
+handshake).
+Encryption-decryption takes place as a multi-step process that includes the following steps:

 The website responds by identifying itself with a copy of the SSL certificate, sending it’s public